ANGOLA

 TYPE OF TRIP

-A very intense road trip on dirt roads and desert tracks which, although it does not involve demanding trekking or significant physical effort, requires a strong spirit of adaptation.
-Several nights in tents are planned in wild camping conditions without showers or toilet facilities.
+An intense overland journey across dirt roads and desert tracks.
+While the trip does not require demanding trekking or significant physical effort, it does call for flexibility and a strong spirit of adaptation.
+Several nights are spent wild camping, with no shower or toilet facilities available.

 For more information about our trips, please refer to the FAQ section.